 Choosing the Best Test for Your Organization

 Once you know what you’re testing for, you next need to know what type you want to run.
-Urine is the most common type of drug test, but there are blood, hair, perspiration, and saliva tests as well.
+Urine is the most common type of drug test, but there are blood, hair, sweat, and saliva tests as well.

 Each style comes with its own pros and cons.
 For instance, while urine is effective at drug screening, it also is more invasive than a saliva test.
-However, saliva tests tend to only detect recently done drugs.
+However, saliva tests tend only to detect recently done drugs.

 Hair tests can detect drugs used far before the test, leading to inaccurate results that can cause problems down the line, while perspiration tests are for specific cases and situations.

 There are also different panel tests (such as a 4-panel or 7-panel) that test for a certain number of substances.

 Conducting a test for today’s drugs may seem overwhelming, but it is easy if you’re properly prepared.

 First, understand that each drug comes with its own testing window, which refers to how long a drug stays in the system.
 You always want to make sure your policy fits into the best windows so that your drug screening is as accurate as possible.

 Also, be aware of the drug policy and screening types out there.
 For instance, DOT (Department of Transportation) tests are regulated by the federal government and administered to safety-sensitive employees who work in fields like Aviation (FAA), Transit (FTA), and Maritime (USGC).